-o 18.1% increase in operating expenses for postproduction services due to higher volume of activities.
+o 13.0% decrease in operating expenses related to postproduction services due to lower volume of activities.

-Adjusted operating income: \$9,192,000, a \$5,003,000 (-35.2%) unfavourable variance due primarily to the decrease in adjusted operating income from soundstage and equipment rental, partially offset by a smaller operating loss from visual effects.
+Adjusted operating income: \$14,494,000, a \$5,302,000 (57.7%) favourable variance due primarily to the increase in adjusted operating income from soundstage and equipment rental.

-Cost/revenue ratio: Employee costs and the cost of purchases of goods and services for the Film Production & Audiovisual Services segment's activities (expressed as a percentage of revenues) increased from 78.0% in 2015 to 84.5% in 2016, essentially because of the difficulty of reducing costs in the same proportion as the decrease in revenues from soundstage and equipment rental.
+Analysis of cost/revenue ratio: Employee costs and the cost of purchases of goods and services for the Film Production & Audiovisual Services segment's activities (expressed as a percentage of revenues) decreased from 84.5% in 2016 to 78.4% in 2017, essentially because of increased operating revenues generated by soundstage and equipment rental.

-2016/2015 FOURTH QUARTER COMPARISON
+2017/2016 FOURTH QUARTER COMPARISON